Real Foodie Paradise Part II: A Public THANK YOU Note

 Look at her adorable storefront where we got to have a nice chat with her all about real food and natural products, plus she showed us where she makes the soap:

 THEN Kay took me to her sister, Brenda's, house, who is a wine-making, gardening, canning, putting-food-up MACHINE!
 I took a picture of the big long list of all the stuff she cans each year, but can't find it now.
 (I was having trouble with my phone all last week.)
-Here's a little video I took where Brenda tells us about a couple of her time-saving FAST real food ideas:
+Here's a little video I took where Brenda tells us about a couple of her time-saving FAST real food ideas (plays after the ad):

 Here is the huge garden that Brenda and her husband and two of their friends care for together — thank you all for showing me around your beautiful and well-loved vegetables!